View courses in

 Financial Regulation and Ethics is a course designed to thoroughly review the important topics of financial regulations, policies, and ethics.
 The course will explore an overview of the financial systems, their history, problems, and issues for the purpose of understanding the enactment of regulations as a method to protect the financial systems and investors.
 Also, regulators and their authority will be identified, both domestically and internationally.

 Ethics, an extremely important aspect of finance will be discussed and explored.
 Ethics is a difficult topic to define and can be impacted by social norms.
 During the ethics portion of the course, students will study where ethics have failed and caused major issues for the financial marketplace and individual companies.

 MET AD 680: Global Supply Chains

-This course analyzes the managerial activities required to support manufacturing and service industry international strategies to assure that that products/services are delivered/provided in the quality and timely manner expected through the use of global supply chains, outsourcing relationships and multi-country operations.
-The course focuses on contemporary strategic issues that affect both large and small corporations and includes: the strategic role of the internet, international trade and logistics, cross cultural teaming, supply chain dynamics, information management, inventory scheduling and control, international coordination and transportation and customer service.
+This course analyzes the managerial activities required to support manufacturing and service industry international strategies to assure that the products/services are delivered/provided in the quality and timely manner expected through the use of global supply chains, outsourcing relationships, and multi-country operations.
+The course focuses on contemporary strategic issues that affect both large and small corporations and includes: the strategic role of the internet, international trade and logistics, cross cultural teaming, supply chain dynamics, information management, inventory scheduling and control, international coordination, and transportation and customer service.
 4cr.

 MET AD 709: Case Studies in Current Corporate Financial Topics